elixir-lang/elixir/ROADMAP.md

 * Add guards in functions and allow functions to have several clauses
 * Add eval
 * Add alias\_method, remove\_method and undef\_method
-* Allow inline, public and private as decorators
+* Allow public and private as decorators

 ### Namespaces and Refinements